abentley/oaf/README.md

   commands.

 While the Git repository format won out over Bazaar, many concepts from the Bazaar user model can be applied to Git.
-Maybe one day we'll get robust rename support :-).
-Or empty directory support.
-A boy can dream.
+Nit is my attempt to begin to do that.
+There is also [Breezy](https://www.breezy-vcs.org/), which is a fork of Bazaar with Git support built-in.